Orgasms and making babies?

 Do you and your husband both have to orgasm in order to get pregnant?

 The quick answer to your question is no — orgasm is not necessary for someone to become pregnant.
 It may, however, make the baby-making experience more exciting!
 Conception and pregnancy are typically dependent on the convergence of a few factors: namely, a healthy egg, healthy sperm, and favorable cervical mucus all being in the same place at the same time.
-Penis-in-vagina intercourse is the most practiced method for getting the egg and sperm together; however, check out Sperm motility for alternate routes of joining the two (e.g., in vitro fertilization).
+Penis-in-vagina intercourse is the most practiced method for getting the egg and sperm together.
 The role of orgasm as it relates to penile-vaginal intercourse and conception, no matter what your anatomy, is still highly up for debate.

 With that being said, there’s some interesting research on how orgasm may increase the likelihood of pregnancy.
 Orgasm is thought to heighten the sperm-meets-egg probability by both positively reinforcing ejaculation from the penis (in other words, making the ejaculate shoot further), as well as increasing uterine contractions.
 These pelvic contractions happen due to the presence of oxytocin, which is released from the brain during orgasm.
 Uterine contractions help sperm towards the goal of fertilizing an egg by moving them up the vaginal canal and into the uterus.